 Migrant Agricultural Workers

 The Health Resources and Services Administration (HRSA) defines migratory agricultural

 “individuals whose principal employment is in agriculture, and who have been so employed within the last

 Research on migrant and seasonal agricultural workers and HIV prevalence in rural communities is limited.
 Several factors may increase the risk of

 Resources to Learn More

 Includes health initiatives focused on prevention programs for migrant and seasonal farmworkers who are at an

 Organization(s): Farmworker Justice

 HIV/ AIDS Agricultural Worker

-Fact sheet describing the HIV risk factors that specifically impact migrant farmworkers and cultural practices and beliefs that
+Describes the HIV risk factors impacting migrant farmworkers and discusses cultural practices and beliefs that

-Organization(s): National Center for Farmworkers Health
+Organization(s): National Center for Farmworkers Health (NCFH)